 It can take a bit of practice when using the app to fine tune the best way to organise your ideas.
 I know when I started I just pinned to my hearts content and then had a ton of ideas to sift through every time I wanted to find something!
 Not ideal!
 We do not have the time for that when planning our wedding!
 So that's why I am here to help you simplify and not make the same mistake!

-Most brides to be are using Pinterest to look for inspiration, and it's amazing right?
+Most couples are using Pinterest to look for inspiration, and it's amazing right?

 The only downside that you can experience through using Pinterest when looking for wedding ideas is 'overwhelm' and we have all experienced that at some point of the planning process, haven't we?